wlee367/wlee367/README.md

 ### Hi there 👋

-My name is Jason, I'm a full stack developer living in Ontario, Canada.
+My name is Jason, I'm a SDE living in British Columbia, Canada.

-🔭 I’m currently working with a [consulting firm](https://www2.deloitte.com/ca/en.html) in Toronto, Ontario as a software developer working with the Azure ecosystem and C#, .Net Core framework.
+🔭 I’m currently working at AWS in Vancouver, B.C. as a software development engineer working with Java, Kotlin, TypeScript, and the AWS ecosystem (Lambda, DynamoDB, CloudWatch, EventBridge).

-🌱 I’m currently learning TypeScript and mobile app development with React Native, Swift / Objective C and Kotlin.
+🌱 I’m currently learning Go, Rust and C.

-💬 Ask me about React, Laravel, MySQL, and other knickknacks you want an answer to.

 📫 How to reach me: You can reach me via [email](mailto:proto.rhee@gmail.com)